-OCAN serves the needs of community anchor institutions (CAIs – educational organizations, health care, libraries, government agencies, public safety, other nonprofit agencies), while wholesale commercial providers serve commercial last-mile providers and their customers.
+OCAN serves the needs of community anchor institutions (CAIs – educational organizations, health care, libraries, government agencies, public safety, other agencies), while wholesale commercial providers serve commercial last-mile providers and their customers.

 Not all OCAN services are available at all interconnection locations.

-In order to provide more direct interconnection between residential users and CAIs, OCAN encourages settlement-free peering with all willing Internet service providers within Oklahoma.
+In order to provide more direct interconnection between residential users and CAIs, OCAN encourages settlement-free peering with all willing internet service providers within Oklahoma.